 Did you lose your job?
 Did you or a family member suffer an injury or illness that has led to overwhelming medical expenses?
 Are you suddenly facing financial stress because of some other event that you never saw coming?
 If so, run – don’t walk – to NY bankruptcy attorney Michael H. Schwartz, P.C.

 For more than 40 years, attorney Michael H. Schwartz has helped people to use the bankruptcy process to get their lives back on track in New Rochelle, New York and throughout Westchester County.
 He has earned a reputation for helping his clients to wipe out their debts while preserving their homes, their cars and, ultimately, their dignity.
 Contact us now and learn more about how we can help with your bankruptcy or foreclosure defense in New Rochelle.

 - 1 How Can a New Rochelle Bankruptcy Attorney Help You?

-- 2 What Types of Bankruptcy Cases Do We Handle?
+- 2 What Types of New Rochelle Bankruptcy Cases Do We Handle?

 - 3 Will a Bankruptcy Affect Your Credit Score?

 - 4 New Rochelle Bankruptcy Resources

-- 5 Do You Need a Lawyer for Your Foreclosure Defense in New Rochelle?
+- 5 Do You Need a New Rochelle Bankruptcy Lawyer for Your Foreclosure Defense?

 How Can a New Rochelle Bankruptcy Attorney Help You?

 Many people in New Rochelle, New York who walk into their first meeting with Michael H. Schwartz are embarrassed about their financial troubles and nervous about their future.
 By the time they walk out, we want them to have a strong understanding of how and why filing for bankruptcy may be right for them, a clear vision of what lies ahead and, ultimately, a reassurance that things will work out.

 Over the course of his career, Michael has filed more than 5,000 cases on behalf of his clients – without a single home lost to foreclosure or a single discharged denied.
 He is ready to put that experience to work for you by taking steps such as: